Leightoons/sort-circuit/README.md

 - Place bets on which algorithm will finish first
 - Customize race settings (dataset size, value range, etc.)
 - Choose which algorithms participate in each race
+- Simple in-memory data storage with no database required

 ## Supported Algorithms